 With WinZip encryption, it is important to understand older versions of WinZip, pre-version 9, uses its own proprietary encryption, which simply broken.
 Essentially data archived with WinZip version 8 or below, using “WinZip Encryption” with passwords of any strength can very easily be recovered.
 WinZip version 9 and above has the option to use an industry strength and NIST approved encryption algorithm, namely AES (Advance Encryption Protocol).
 The application provides the choice of several strengths (bit length – the longer the stronger), AES-128, AES-192 and AES-256, you may as well pick the strongest bit level AES-256, although AES-128 is currently strong enough to the do the job to industry best practice and standards.

 Another attack to crack WinZip passwords is a “Brute Force” attack; this attack tries every single combination of characters possible e.g. aaaa to zzzz.
-I carried out some testing for this post on my home PC, I was able to crack a 6 digit password of completely random upper case, lower case and numeric values in 1 hour 15 minutes (see image below).
-For every digit length of the password the longer it takes to brute force, so when I tried to brute force a 7 digit password it took a several days and I think it would took a couple of months to crack an 8 digit password on my not so powerful home computer.
+I carried out some testing for this post on my home PC, I was able to crack a 6 digit password of a completely random upper case, lower case and numeric values in 1 hour 15 minutes (see image below).
+For every digit length of the password the longer it takes to brute force, so when I tried to brute force a 7 digit password it took several days and I think it would take a couple of months to crack an 8 digit password on my not so powerful home computer.
 So I would say 8 character passwords just aren’t strong enough for WinZip AES password encryption.

 There is another attack which could be used which attack the AES encryption algorithm itself, however AES is so powerful at these sorts of bit lengths, that these sorts of attacks aren’t really a viable option for business security at the moment, and there certainly aren’t any known issues with AES, which used and approved by leading banks and the military, therefore I’m not going to go into further detail within this post.

-So with WinZip AES encryption the password strength is the key aspect to the security of the encryption, therefore my own suggestion is for the following password rules provide a business level of strong encryption (Are you reading this HMRC?)
+So with WinZip AES encryption, the password strength is the key aspect to the security of the encryption, therefore my own suggestion is for the following password rules provide a business level of strong encryption (Are you reading this HMRC?)

 The WinZip password should be…